 Peak bone mass is when the bone that make up the spine for instance obtain the most bone tissue.
 Bone tissue includes everything that makes up bone not just calcium, phosphorus, and magnesium.
-It includes the protein that makes up type I collagen, water and enzymes and all the cells that maintain the health of the bone tissue.
+It includes the protein that type I collagen, water and enzymes and all the cells that maintain the health of the bone tissue.
 Together this living structure is called the bone mass.
 Peak bone mass is the point as which a bone has reached its highest development of all its various components.
 The timing of PBM is determined by an interaction of genetic and environmental factors and is different for each set of paired bones in the body.
-The pairs peak together with slight variation due to small quantities of unequal mechanical strain related to handedness or conditions like scoliosis affect the right and left hip differently for instance.
+The pairs peak together with slight variation due to small quantities of unequal mechanical strain related to handedness or conditions like scoliosis.
 Discounting these considerations, PBM occurs simultaneously in the paired bones throughout the body between the mid 20s through age 40.
 After the bone passes the peak, it begins to decline in mass gradually.

 After PBM Bone Remodeling Replaces Bone Modeling